Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-This page refers to the roadmap view in Jira Software and not Advanced Roadmaps, the cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.
+This page refers to the timeline view in Jira Software and not your plan, the cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.

-Unless otherwise noted, the roadmap view in Jira Software is the same for both company-managed and team-managed projects.
+Unless otherwise noted, the timeline view in Jira Software is the same for both company-managed and team-managed projects.

-To change how many completed issues show on your roadmap:
+To change how many completed issues show on your timeline:

-From your roadmap, navigate to the View settings menu at the top-right of your view.
+From your timeline, navigate to the View settings menu at the top-right of your view.

-Under the heading Issue display range, select the timeframe you’d like to show on your roadmap from the dropdown.
+Under the heading Issue display range, select the timeframe you’d like to show on your timeline from the dropdown.

-To show no past issues on your roadmap, select Hide all completed epic issues.
+To show no past issues on your timeline, select Hide all completed epic issues.

-How Jira Software defines completed issues in the roadmap view
+How Jira Software defines completed issues in the timeline view

 Jira Software looks at two different fields to evaluate whether an issue is done: